keithyuen/grid-trading/README.md

 # Grid Trading Bot with IBKR and `ib_async`

 This project implements a grid trading bot using the Interactive Brokers API via [`ib_async`](https://github.com/ib-api-reloaded/ib_async).
-It supports a fully automated TQQQ-like strategy with configurable assets, persistent tracking, and a live Streamlit dashboard.
+It supports a fully automated grid trading strategy with configurable assets, persistent tracking, and a live Streamlit dashboard.

 ---